EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. Set the forest mode to Windows Server 2016.

     ````powershell
-    Set-ADForestMode -Identity ad.adatum.com -DomainMode Windows2016Forest
+    Set-ADForestMode -Identity ad.adatum.com -ForestMode Windows2016Forest
     ````

 1. At the prompt **Performing the operation "Set" on target "CN=Partitions,CN=Configuration,DC=ad,DC=adatum,DC=com".**, enter **y**.

-    > The highest possible domain functional level is Windows Server 2016.
+    > You will receive the error message **Set-ADForestMode : The functional level of the domain (or forest) cannot be lowered to the requested value**.
+The highest possible forest functional level is Windows Server 2016.
 The domain is already at that level.
-Therefore, you will receive an error message.

 1. Check the forest mode.